Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

 store their length, so a scout cannot actually skip a descriptor if it does not understand it.

+Finally, if the scout encounters an invalid value in a field (e.g., a UART speed it does not know about), it should also skip the entire backpack, since the layout will have a newer minor version than the scout supports.

 ---------------
 Future versions
 ---------------